Download the jLog User’s Guide (PDF)

 jLog is delivered with the most suitable Look and Feel for each platform.
 If the native causes problems, the Java Look and Feel is used in stead.

 You may want to experiment by changing Look and Feel.
 The last used value is used when restarting jLog.
 This value is saved in the 'save/LAF.1' file.
-This file can be deleted to start with the jLog default value.
+This file can be deleted to start with the jLog default values.

-Perform a simple search through all fields for a specified text string.
+Perform a simple search through all fields for the specified text string.
 The search starts at the currently selected row.
-The search stops at rows containing the specified text.
-Use Find Next (F3) to continue.
+The search stops at the next row containing the specified text in any field.
+Type e.g. a blank to open the entry or 'e' to edit it.

 Repeat the previous Find from the currently selected row.

-This allows you to filter the Main Log Window based on e.g. a date
+This allows you to filter the Main Log Window based on e.g. a date range, CW-only and may be most important Configuration (i.e. to see only QSOs from your weekend QTH).

 The advanced Search is also available as a Button on the Main Window.
 Use Search to specify a complex search by combining dates, modes, etc. Note that when entering a date, 'yyyy' is interpreted as '01.01.yyyy'.

-Allows you to select the bands that are actually used for various
+Allows you to select the bands that are actually used for various menus (to make the drop-down menus shorter and more user friendly).

-various menus (to make the drop-down menus shorter and more user
+Allows you to select the frequencies that are actually used for various menus (to make the drop-down menus shorter and more user friendly).

-Use this command to tailor the view of jLog to your needs.
-Three different sets can be stored.
+Three different sets (Views) can be stored.
 Set '1' is always selected when jLog is started.
 When loading or saving a permanent setting, use the Radio buttons to select the set to be updated.
 You can also load the set currently used.
+Read more in the [Tailoring the View] section.

 The Mode menu can be tailored; i.e. to only contain the modes you actually use.
 Select or deselect individual modes.
 Avoid using Submodes (an ADIF 1+ proposed extension that was never approved).